-The two spreadsheets contain a list of federal and state enhancements.
+The two attached spreadsheets contain the most current list of federal and state enhancements.
 The federal and state spreadsheets include all enhancement requests submitted to TaxSlayer.
 In addition; the spreadsheets include the status of enhancements that are considered implemented in tax year 2016, adopted for tax year 2017, or closed.

 Closed enhancements fall into several categories:

 - In Production– Has been added to the 2016 software

 - Production Ready– Will be added in the 2017 software

 - No Development Action Required– Requested or similar feature already exists in the software

 - Not Implementing– Programming changes could impact other features and/or the operation of the software as intended

 - Future Implementation – TaxSlayer will review/evaluate for 2018 Software

 There have been numerous updates to the enhancement listing since the last update was provided on September 22nd.
 Please review all sections relevant to you thoroughly.